 Reading Cinema Queenstown

 Reading Cinema is your typical cinema complex.
-Featuring plenty of screens showing all the latest movies, snack bar overflowing with popcorn and treats and timezone arcade to play the latest amusements.
+Featuring plenty of screens showing all the latest movies, a snack bar overflowing with popcorn and treats and a timezone arcade to play the latest amusements.
 A great way to spend an afternoon with teenagers and one of the top things to do in Queenstown.

 Address: 11-14 The Mall Queenstown 9300

-Escape rooms in Queenstown
+Escape rooms in Queenstown for young adults

 For those new to Escape rooms, this is a quick run down.